Bodreinallt Surgery is a Grade II listed building in the Conwy local planning authority area, Wales. First listed on 6 May 1970. Surgery.

 Description

-The building retains a double-depth plan organised around the central hall.
-Inside the porch is an elliptical radial-glazed fanlight leading to the entrance hall, and round arch leading to the rear stairs.
+The building retains a double-depth plan organised around a central hall.
+Inside the porch, an elliptical radial-glazed fanlight leads to the entrance hall, with a round arch leading to the rear stairs.
 The open-well stairs has turned balusters.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.